rybaier/bug_report_expo_apple_auth/README.md

 When building an app that uses the `expo-apple-authentication` library version 7.1 in VScode with Xcode 15.2  the following error occurs in the `AppleAuthenticationModule.swift` file due to Swift being unable to infer the return type for a closure containing multiple statements.

+### Expected Behavior
+The function should successfully compile and return a formatted string, but the closure's return type is not inferred due to multiple statements inside the closure.

+### Actual Behavior
+Xcode produces the error: cannot infer return type for closure with multiple statements; add explicit type to disambiguate.

 ## Steps to Reproduce
 1. create .env from .envExample (you do not need to change anything just create the file)
 3. run ```npx expo prebuild```
 4. run ```npx expo run ios```
 5. observe the following error in the `AppleAuthenticationModule.swift` file:

 ### Error Message